ossf/security-baseline/CONTRIBUTING.md

 ## PR guidelines

-All changes to the repository should be made via PR ([OSPS-AC-03](https://baseline.openssf.org/#osps-ac-03)).
-In addition to a clear title and descriptive commit message, PRs MUST meet the following criteria:
+All changes to the repository should be made via a pull request (PR) (this enables us to meet our own requirement [OSPS-AC-03](https://baseline.openssf.org/#osps-ac-03)).
+In addition to a clear
+title and descriptive commit message, PRs MUST meet the following criteria:

 * DCO signoff (via `git commit -s` -- [OSPS-LE-01](https://baseline.openssf.org/#osps-le-01))